jabedhasan21/Notes/JavaScript/MDN/README.md

 + **String literals**

 You can call any of the methods of the String object on a string literal value—JavaScript automatically converts the string literal to a temporary String object, calls the method, then discards the temporary String object.

+## Control flow and error handling

++ The following values will evaluate to false:

+  - false
+  - undefined
+  - null
+  - 0
+  - NaN
+  - the empty string ("")

+All other values, including all objects evaluate to true when passed to a conditional statement.

++ **Promises**

+ Promise objects allowing you to control the flow of deferred and asynchronous operations.

+ A Promise is in one of these states:

+    - pending: initial state, not fulfilled or rejected.
+    - fulfilled: successful operation
+    - rejected: failed operation.
+    - settled: the Promise is either fulfilled or rejected, but not pending.

+## Loops and iteration

++ for...in statement
++ for...of statement